 The Kogarah War Memorial Olympic Pool was first discussed at Kogarah Council at a special meeting of the Olympic Pool Committee, which was addressed by members of the Kogarah and District War Memorial Olympic Pool Building Fund Committee, a community committee with the aim of having the pool constructed (Kogarah Council minutes, 16 Nov 1964).
 Secondary sources indicate the RSL had raised 25% towards the cost of construction, however, the Kogarah District War Memorial Olympic Pool Building Fund Committee donation records show the local RSL's actually contributed £150 of £3000 raised by the Fund Committee (0.3% of the cost of the pool).

 The contract to construct the pool was awarded to Ferrum Engineering Co Pty Ltd, who were also involved in the construction of the Sans Souci Olympic Pool at the same time.
 A Kogarah Council meeting on 3 August 1965 set the completion date, with penalties to be imposed if this was missed.
-In the event, the pool was opened to the public on 30 October 1965, with admission charges of 1/6 (15c after decimalisation) for adults and 6d (5c) for children.
+The pool was opened to the public on 30 October 1965, with admission charges of 1/6 (15c after decimalisation) for adults and 6d (5c) for children.
 Council were subsequently involved in litigation with Ferrum Engineering over elements of the contract.

 Kogarah War Memorial Olympic Swimming Pool at Carss Park was officially opened on Saturday 1 October 1966 by Mayor of Kogarah Alderman E A Duggan.
 At the occasion of the opening, the total costs of the facility (including pool, amenities block and foundation piles) as well as the financial contributions to the project were reported in The Propeller 6 October 1966.